tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 # Introduction

-This document is one of a series describing protocols associated with the Uvermore interactive Network Communication System (LINCS) hierarchical architecture [4,15,18].
+This document is one of a series describing protocols associated with the Livermore interactive Network Communication System (LINCS) hierarchical architecture [4,15,18].
 At the heart of LINCS is its basic interprocess communication (LINCS-IPC) service [21].
 LINCS-IPC defines a reliable, flow controlled, full duplex, uninterpreted,